domeniczz/URL-Modifier-for-Search-Engines/README.md

 You can manually add DOM selector in the code to support other search engines.

 Can't support [Bing](https://www.bing.com), because it only provide intermediate links.

+> Just a side note, [Kagi](https://kagi.com) is a search engine with built-in URL redirection functionality, worth trying out.
+I am a user of Kagi, and I am very satisfied with this product, so I'm giving them a shout-out here.

 ### Built-in Redirection